Frequently Asked Questions

 - The Profound Psychology of the Yocacara (4 hours)

-- Dharma Transmission Group with Florida Community of Mindfulness (3 Years, daily intensive training) -
+- Dharma Transmission Group with Florida Community of Mindfulness (3 Years, daily intensive study and practice)

-You don't need to be Buddhist or have any prior knowledge of Buddhism or meditation to work together, and there will never be any attempt to “convert” or change your understanding of your own spirituality.
-You could be atheist, follow a different religion, or practice your own form of spirituality.
+• Definitely not!
+And there will never be any attempt to “convert” or change your understanding of your own spirituality.
+You could be agnostic, follow a different religion, or practice your own form of spirituality.

-The Buddhist psychological perspective is the foundation of how I understand the mind and reality, but I see it more as a framework for understanding the world rather than a religion.
+The Buddhist psychological perspective is the foundation of how I understand the mind and reality, but I see it more as a framework for understanding the human experience rather than a religion.
 It offers valuable insights into alleviating suffering, both individually and collectively, which is why I integrate it into my therapy work.
-I choose to do so because I believe that secular mindfulness strategies, while helpful, can only provide temporary relief.
-When these practices are disconnected from their original context, they lose some of their power to create lasting change and true liberation from suffering.

 For folx looking for a letter only, this entails completing an out-of-session questionnaire that covers all the points needed in your letter, in order to save time in session.
 In session we will review your questionnaire for clarity, and discuss risks and benefits of the medical care you are seeking.
 I cannot guarantee a minimum session number or number of hours, as it will depend on how long it takes to review all your information together in order to gather all the data needed to meet criteria outlined in the Standards of Care.
 But I will do my best to complete this process in as short a timeframe as possible while also holding to industry-wide ethics codes.
 I will not be assessing your gender- only you can know how you identify.
 Before making an appointment, please have on hand what provider(s) you are hoping to work with, and their contact information so I know to whom I will address the letter.